pyeventsourcing/eventsourcing/docs/topics/domain.rst

 The aggregate's attributes ``_created_on_`` and ``_modified_on_`` show when the aggregate was created and when it was modified.
 Since there has only been one domain event, these are initially equal.
-The values of these attributes are timezone-aware Python ``datetime`` objects.
+The values of these attributes are timezone-aware Python :class:`~datetime.datetime` objects.
 These values follow from the ``timestamp`` values of the domain event objects, and represent when the aggregate's first and last domain events were created.
 The timestamps have no consequences for the operation of